IBM/z_ansible_collections_doc/source/eda/eda-install-run.rst

                :link: ../ibm_z_solutions/docs/source/install/software-configuration.html

-If you encounter any issues, see :ref:`getting-support` section.
+If you encounter any issues, see :ref:`getting-support`.